Hello Fellow Travellers,

 Therefore: PEDAGOGY Definition & Meaning – Merriam-Webster

-A big word and a meaningful one and I delight it in because it makes my work bigger and more complex than the everyday tasks I see in front of me.
+A big word and a meaningful one and I delight in the definition as well as the doing, because it makes my work bigger and more complex than the everyday tasks I see in front of me.

 Professional Judgement

-Professional Judgement is the common page on which we are, you and I.
+Professional Judgement is the common page on which we meet, you and I.

-To check in if we have a shared understanding, I go to ETFO’s website and I’m sharing the link here with you so we can walk together in this work.
+• To ensure that we have a shared understanding, I always go to ETFO’s website and I’m sharing a link with you so that we can walk together in this work.

 “Professional judgement is defined, in part, as “judgement that is informed by professional knowledge of curriculum expectations, context, evidence of learning, methods of instruction and assessment, and the criteria and standards that indicate success in student learning.”
 The definition recognizes our members’ professionalism and makes professional judgement the cornerstone of assessment and evaluation.
 ETFO is working to ensure the new collective bargaining language is broadly understood and supported by everyone”